atarazana/gramola-operator/part-1-1.md

 Let's review the remaining questions:

-* **What events?** Events from the opertor CRD and other owned objects
+* **What events?** Events from the operator CRD and other owned objects
 * **Does it glow in the dark?** Not really... your controller could shine... but glow...
 I wish it did!

 #### A note regarding RBAC

 As you have learnt, or guessed, Operators run as PODs and to do so a Service Account is involved and of course Roles and ClusterRoles should be created and linked with RoleBindings or ClusterRoleBindings respectively.

 Since Operator SDK v1.0.0 and the introduction of Makefile all the assets needed related to RBAC are generated for you automatically.
-To do so kubebuilder underneath will help us generating the roles from comments like the ones below.
+To do so kubebuilder underneath will help us to generate the roles from comments like the ones below.

 > **NOTE:** Please open `./controllers/appservice_controller.go` and look for `+kubebuilder:rbac` to find them.